Banner

 How To Know When Your Cat Is Sick

-cat_sickCats are very stoical by nature.
+cat_sickCats are very stoic by nature.
 This comes from generations of life in the wild.
-Small felines—both predators and prey— instinctively hide signs of weakness lest they become someone’s lunch.
-This impulse is highly useful in the wilderness, but not so relevant to the modern cat’s lifestyle.
+Small felines—both predators and prey—instinctively hide signs of weakness lest they become someone's lunch.
+This impulse is highly useful in the wilderness, but not so relevant to the modern cat's lifestyle.
 A cat may keep her sickness a secret until her body can no longer cope.
 Suddenly, you have a very unhappy kitty on your hands.

-Luckily, cats do give hints.
-The better you know your cat—her habits, appearance, and behavior—the more apparent they will be.
-Noticing sick signs and intervening right away could mean the difference between life and death.
+Luckily, cats do give hints when they're not feeling well.
+The better you know your cat—her habits, appearance, and behavior—the more apparent these signs will be.
+Noticing signs of illness and intervening right away could mean the difference between life and death for your kitty.

-The following are common sick signs in cats.
+The following are common signs of sickness in cats.
 This list is not exhaustive, nor is it a substitute for professional veterinary advice.
-Please note that these symptoms are more worrisome in a very young, very old, or otherwise frail cat, since they have fewer defenses when illness strikes.
+Please note that these signss are more worrisome in a very young, very old, or otherwise frail cat, since they have fewer defenses when illness strikes.
 If your cat is doing something that worries you, always consult your vet.

-If your cat’s temperament changes unexpectedly, she is probably telling you something.
+If your cat's temperament changes unexpectedly, she is probably telling you something.
 A friendly cat may turn reclusive; a playful cat becomes apathetic; an elderly cat stops jumping into your lap or sleeping on your bed at night.
-By contrast, a laid back cat may be hyperactive, needy or meowy when they’re sick.
-Since cats are such great pretenders, a behavior change may be your only clue.
+By contrast, a laid back cat may be hyperactive, needy or meowy when he's sick.
+Since cats are such great pretenders, a behavior change may be your only clue that something is going on.

-This is a very important sick sign if you’re observant.
-Most cats aren’t big drinkers, especially if they eat a canned-food diet.
-If you see your cat begging at the faucet or hanging by the water bowl more than usual, this could be a sign of diabetes, kidney disease, hyperthyroidism, or a host of other problems.
+This is a very important sign of illness if you're observant.
+Most cats aren't big drinkers, especially if they eat a canned food diet.
+If you see your cat begging at the faucet or hanging by the water bowl more than usual, it could be a sign of diabetes, kidney disease, hyperthyroidism, or a host of other problems.
 If your cat is drinking more, he should urinate more too.
 A soaked litter pan or urine accidents outside the box are reasons to call the vet.

 Vomiting

-Lets face it, some cats are vomiters—whether from hairballs, plant-eating or the classic “snarf and barf.”
-Repeated vomiting over a 24 hour period is not normal, and can indicate a serious infection or an intestinal blockage.
-Chronic, recurrent spit-ups are another concern, especially if accompanied by weight loss, lethargy, or diarrhea.
+Lets face it, some cats are vomiters—whether from hairballs, plant-eating, or the classic “snarf and barf” of eating too fast and bringing food back up.
+But repeated vomiting over a 24 hour period is not normal and can indicate a serious infection or an intestinal blockage.
+Chronic, recurrent spit-ups are another concern, especially if they're accompanied by weight loss, lethargy, or diarrhea.

 Bladder problems are quite common in cats.
 Typical signs include frequent trips to the litter pan, labored or painful urination, or bloody or discolored urine.
 Urine accidents outside the litter pan are another common indicator.
 Seek immediate veterinary care for a male cat who is repeatedly vocalizing and straining to void.
 He may have a life-threatening urinary blockage.

-The signs of respiratory disease can be subtle.
-Symptoms to watch for include cough, wheezing, shortness of breath, and shallow, rapid breathing.
-These sick signs could be serious if accompanied by additional symptoms such as lethargy, poor appetite or fever.
-Open-mouth breathing in a cat who is not overheated or stressed is a true emergency.
+The signs of respiratory disease in cats can be subtle.
+Signs to watch for include cough, wheezing, shortness of breath, and shallow, rapid breathing.
+These signs could be serious if accompanied by additional ones such as lethargy, poor appetite, or fever.
+Open-mouthed breathing in a cat who is not overheated or stressed is a true emergency.

 Fever

-Conventional wisdom says to worry if your cat’s nose is warm and dry instead of cold and wet.
+Conventional wisdom says to worry if your cat's nose is warm and dry instead of cold and wet.
 This is not backed up by fact .
-Cats naturally feel warm to the touch because their body temperature runs higher than ours.
-Taking your cat’s temperature with a thermometer is the only real way to diagnose a fever (see box, below).
-Fever is an important sick sign that always warrants a trip to the vet.
+Cats naturally feel warm to the touch to humans because their body temperature runs higher than ours.
+Taking your cat's temperature with a thermometer is the only real way to diagnose a fever (see box below).
+Fever is an important sign of illness in cats that always warrants a trip to the vet.

-All cats have fish breath; however an unusually foul odor may indicate a painful ulcer or tooth abscess.
+An unusually foul odor from a cat's mouth may indicate a painful ulcer or tooth abscess.
 Problems such as kidney or liver disease can also cause bad breath.
-Drooling can indicate either serious oral disease, nausea or belly pain.
+Drooling can indicate serious oral disease, nausea, or belly pain.

 If your feline friend is looking like something the cat dragged in, there could be a problem.
-Cats frequently stop grooming when they’re feeling ill.
-The fur may appear spiky, matted or have dandruff.
+Cats frequently stop grooming when they're feeling ill.
+The fur may appear spiky, matted, or have dandruff.
 Liver, kidney, or intestinal disease, as well as simple dehydration, can make coat and skin look unhealthy.
+A cat with oral disease may have stinky fur because of transfer of mouth bacteria to the coat during grooming.

-A tender localized swelling, particularly in outdoor cats, could be a bite wound abscess.
-Growths and tumors occur as cats age, and are often benign.
-But those that grow quickly, ooze or bleed, or are tender to the touch are sick signs that your vet should check without delay.
-This is especially true of growths that develop on a female cat’s belly.
-Breast cancer in female cats is all too common.
+A tender, localized swelling, particularly in an outdoor cat, could be a bite wound abscess.
+Growths and tumors can occur as cats age, and they are often benign.
+But those that grow quickly, ooze or bleed, or are tender to the touch are signs that your vet should check without delay.
+This is especially true of growths that develop on a female cat's belly.
+Breast cancer in female cats is common and aggressive.

 Lameness

-A subtle lameness can be hard to detect in the average housecat, who lounges 18 hours per day.
-Be alert to obvious symptoms such as limping or refusal to touch a paw to the ground.
+A subtle lameness can be hard to detect in the average house cat, who lounges for 18 hours per day.
+Be alert to obvious signs such as limping or refusal to touch a paw to the ground.
 More subtle signs include: a hitch in the stride, hesitation before jumping, or stiffness when rising or settling into a reclining position.
-Cats are so good at pretending nothing’s wrong, that if you see signs of lameness for more than 24 hours, it’s time to call the vet.
-Common causes of lameness are a sprain, fracture, infection, tumor, or arthritis.
+Cats are so good at pretending nothing's wrong that if you see signs of lameness for more than 24 hours, it's time to call the vet.
+Common causes of lameness in cats are a sprain, fracture, infection, tumor, or arthritis.

-Weakness, stumbling, falling, head tilt, disorientation, loss of consciousness, seizures: these are all key neurological signs that should be checked by your vet immediately.
-Symptoms that come on suddenly could be signs of a stroke or intoxication and are true medical emergencies.
+Weakness, stumbling, falling, head tilt, disorientation, loss of consciousness, and seizures are all serious neurological signs that should be checked by your vet immediately.
+Signs that come on suddenly could indicate a stroke or intoxication and are true medical emergencies.

-Finally, unexplained weight loss –where’s there’s been no diet or lifestyle change—is a subtle but important sick sign in cats.
+Finally, unexplained weight loss—where's there's been no diet or lifestyle change—is a subtle but important sign of illness in cats.
 Many chronic feline ailments start with this one insidious symptom.
 Gradual trends are hard to spot when you see your cat every day.
 Stroke your cat over her back and hips.
 If these bones are more prominent than before, your cat may be losing weight.

-Knowing your cat’s sick signs can help you and your vet intervene earlier, avoiding more serious problems and costly treatments down the road.
-You’ll have better peace of mind for all of your cat’s nine lives.
+Knowing the common signs of illness in cats can help you and your vet intervene earlier, avoiding more serious problems and costly treatments down the road.
+You'll have better peace of mind for all of your cat's 9 lives.

 • There are two methods: rectal or ear thermometer.